ClaudeHallard/Arrowhead/README.md

 The __unregister__ method

-__Note:__  There are other functionalies of the arrowhead framework that is not implemented in this demo of the Service Registry.
+__Note:__  There are other functionalies and methods in the original Arrohead Framework's Service Registry that is not implemented in this demo.

 The base URL for the requests: `http://<host>:<port>/serviceregistry` (for this demo the localhost is set to port 4245)